fdazen/fda-documentation/financial_reports.md

 - Provides a summary of the financial transactions over a date range.
 Adds the Net Transactions to the previous date's Closing Balance to give the overall Closing Balance from the fiscal year start.

 - This report is the same as the Trial Balance Report but the Net Transactions are calculated over a date range instead of a single date (Run For Date).

+##**Rate Discrepancy Report**

+- The Rate Discrepancy Report shows any Folios that have a Price Discrepancy (i.e. the price paid differs from the default price of the rate selected).
+This report can also be filtered to display discounts only.
+Price Discrepancy is shown on a nightly basis.

+- This report is on the PostgreSQL DB so accounts will not be added by default.
+Request "Advanced Reports" if access is necessary (will take some time to sync across)

+- <span style="color:red;">This report is currently hidden from view as there's some disagreement with what it's purporting to show.</span>